- Excellent sound quality and noise cancellation

 - Difficult to find a comfortable fit despite a myriad of included earbud sizes

 An Era is defined as a “a period marked by distinctive character or reckoned from a fixed point or event”.
 So does that sum up Jawbone’s latest Bluetooth headset, the “Era”?
+If you want to take a look at a more intense pair of headphones, check out how Plantronics introduces military grade Bluetooth headset: Explorer 370.

 Much like previous Jawbone headsets of the past, the Era is packed with a number of ear bud sizes which can accommodate a wide variety of ears.
 They’ve included fits for those that are looking for a more secure experience (ear hook) or without (no ear hook).
 For a slightly less expensive headset, try our Jabra Stealth Bluetooth Headset.
 The included charger even adds some cache to the overall experience by featuring a malleable cord that measures a few inches in length, but stays configured in any shape thanks to a metal lining.